Karen Ciantar – IWD Spotlight

-I have been employed by Barnardo’s for the past eight years and currently occupy the role of Children’s Services Manager for our YOUTH INVOLVEMENT AND FAMILY SUPPORT SERVICE in Easterhouse.
+I have been employed by Barnardo’s for the past eight years and currently occupy the role of Children’s Services Manager for our youth invovlement and family support service in Easterhouse.
 This service comprises of a range of family support services offering support to families across the whole of the North East of Glasgow.

 What motivates you?

 The privilege of being able to lead and motivate our staff team to ensure we provide the best possible support packages to our families when they need us the most.

 I do my very best to embody our Barnardo’s basis and values which are:

 - Encouraging people to fulfill their potential

 - Respecting the unique worth of every person